pabloh/pathway/README.md

 end
 ```

-As it can be seen at the code above, the form is first defined elsewhere, and the operation can be set up to use it by calling `form NuggetForm`, and use validate the input at the process block by calling `step :validate`.
+As it can be seen at the code above, the form is first created elsewhere, then is configured to be used by the operation (by calling `form NuggetForm`), and validate the input at the process block by calling `step :validate`.

 ```ruby
 class CreateNugget < Pathway::Operation